Jeffrey Epstein found injured in New York jail cell

 Sources said Tartaglione claimed not to have seen anything and not to have touched Epstein.

 Attorneys for Epstein didn't immediately return calls for comment.
-A spokesperson for the Bureau of Prisons didn't return calls, and spokesmen for the U.S. Marshals and U.S. attorney's office declined to comment.
+A spokesperson for the Bureau of Prisons didn't return calls, and spokespersons for the U.S. Marshals and U.S. attorney's office declined to comment.

 Epstein was arrested July 6 in Teterboro, New Jersey, as he returned from Paris on a private jet.
 He has pleaded not guilty, and a federal judge denied bail last week.